My name is Dez, I go by the artist name of Loveartpix. I am a family man born and raised in the city of Manchester.

 Away from art I am strong on self education and mindfulness.
 My mental health condition & autism play a strong part in my life so I try to mange this with positive thinking, structure and patterns.

 Art has always been a passion of mine but I’ve only in the past couple of years really taken time and focussed on it and realised the positive affect it has on my mental health.
-I am self taught which makes having my art on display at such places as Oxford Road Train Station and Heaton Park, Manchester even bigger to me.
+I am self taught which makes my achievements mean so much to me.
 I have a lot of ideas I want to try but abstract art is what I really love.

 I have come in contact with so many amazing people through my artwork it has really helped change my life.
 Although I don’t get out a lot due to my condition, knowing my art is reaching so many places gives me great satisfaction and gives me a real sense of self worth – especially knowing it helps others.